WHAT SHOULD EVERY GRADUATE KNOW, DO, AND BECOME?

 Foundational Studies Program courses are organized around eleven University Learning Outcomes (ULOs).
 Every Boise State graduate is expected to meet these outcomes, regardless of major or baccalaureate degree.

-- Writing – Write effectively in multiple contexts, for a variety of audiences.
+- Written Communication – Write effectively in multiple contexts, for a variety of audiences.

 - Oral Communication – Communicate effectively in speech, both as a speaker and listener.

 - Critical Inquiry – Engage in effective critical inquiry by defining problems, gathering and evaluating evidence, and determining the adequacy of argumentative discourse.